jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 - Objective: (1–2 sentences about what you want to show with this dataset)

 ## 3. Prerocessing Summary
+The preprocessing techniques that was use are:
+1. Data Cleaning

 ## 4. Visualizations